award icon svg Certificate

 Information System Auditing Process (21%)

-Provide audit services in accordance with IT audit standards to assist organizations in protecting and controlling information systems for government use.
+Provide audit services in accordance with IT audit standards to assist organizations in protecting and controlling information systems for government operations.

-- 1.1 Develop and implement a risk-based IT audit strategy compliant with IT audit standards to ensure key areas are addressed.
+• 1.1 Develop and implement a risk-based IT audit strategy in compliance with IT audit standards to ensure that critical areas are included for government use.

-- 1.2 Plan specific audits to determine if information systems are adequately protected, controlled, and provide value to the organization.
+• 1.2 Plan specific audits to determine whether information systems are protected, controlled, and provide value to the organization for government operations.

-- 1.3 Conduct audits in accordance with IT audit standards to achieve planned audit objectives.
+• 1.3 Conduct audits in accordance with IT audit standards to achieve planned audit objectives for government purposes.

-- 1.4 Report audit findings and make recommendations to key stakeholders to communicate results and effect necessary changes.
+• 1.4 Report audit findings and make recommendations to key stakeholders to communicate results and effect necessary changes for government accountability.

-- 1.5 Conduct follow-ups or prepare status reports to ensure appropriate actions have been taken by management in a timely manner.
+• 1.5 Conduct follow-ups or prepare status reports to ensure that appropriate actions have been taken by management in a timely manner for government oversight.

 Governance and Management of IT (17%)